labyrinthinesecurity/silhouette/README.md

 For each cluster, Silhouette provide 3 keys metrics:
 - Inner score (blue): a numerical representation of the RBAC privileges required for the cluster to run without incident, based on "ground truth" observations (Azure Activity Logs)
 - Outer score (orange): a numerical representation of the RBAC privileges directly or indirectly (through group membership) to the SPNs in the cluster
-- De-escalation effort (green): the difference between the two scores.
+- De-escalation reward (green): the difference between the two scores.

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/sil.PNG" width="50%">

-De-escalation effort lets you quickly determine which cluster to tackle in priority: the highest the number, the more urgent to de-escalate.
+De-escalation reward lets you quickly determine which cluster to tackle in priority: the highest the number, the more urgent to de-escalate.

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/outer.png" width="50%">

-## De-escalation effort hierarchy
+## De-escalation reward hierarchy

-The effort ranges from 0 (cluster has no rights at all) to 950 (cluster is Tenant admin).
+The reward ranges from 0 (cluster has no rights at all) to 950 (cluster is Tenant admin).
 It obeys a strict hierarchy which allows to make accurate distance measurements between golden source and ground truth.

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/hier.PNG" width="50%">